the-engine-room/responsible-data-handbook/_posts/0001-01-01-chapter-00-introduction.md

 your organisation is serving, statistics about the situation you're operating in, or even counting the number of countries in which your organisation is active.
-Some organisations working in the development sector have made data their main commodity or service - the UN Global Pulse Labs (<http://www.unglobalpulse.org/>), for example, analyse big data to accelerate social innovation for sustainable development, and Ushahidi (<http://www.ushahidi.com/>) have developed a number of data management platforms to allow people to map out what is happening in their area. .
+Some organisations working in the development sector have made data their main commodity or service - the [UN Global Pulse Labs](http://www.unglobalpulse.org/), for example, analyse big data to accelerate social innovation for sustainable development, and [Ushahidi](http://www.ushahidi.com/) have developed a number of data management platforms to allow people to map out what is happening in their area. .
 [See the section Am I working with data]